How to apply for a European patent

 This guide provides basic information about the steps involved in the European patent granting procedure.
 Before applying for a patent, you should make sure that this is the best option for your invention.

-You can also follow our e-learning guide "How to get a European patent".
+- follow our e-learning guide "How to get a European patent"

 1 Before applying for a European patent